abargum/unified-timbre-transfer/README.md

 # Unified Timbre Transfer

-This repository extends the [RAVE pipeline](https://github.com/acids-ircam/RAVE) with features from [Variational Timbre](https://github.com/acids-ircam/variational-timbre) and [PENN](https://github.com/interactiveaudiolab/penn/tree/master).
+This repository uses the [RAVE pipeline](https://github.com/acids-ircam/RAVE) as a training baseline and extends it with the contributions from the paper: [Unified Timbre Transfer: A Compact Model for Real-Time Multi-Instrument Sound Morphing]().

+It also includes code and inspiration from certain parts of the [Variational Timbre](https://github.com/acids-ircam/variational-timbre) and [PENN](https://github.com/interactiveaudiolab/penn/tree/master) repositories.

 Key additions:

 - Harmonic sine + noise excitation
 - Extended decoder with double FiLM conditioning